Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Billy Collins and Forgetfulness
+Billy Collins And A Summary of Forgetfulness

 Forgetfulness is a deceptively innocent looking poem that explores the consequences of gradual memory loss.
 It builds up through a series of examples of things that a human might forget, from an author's name to riding a bicycle.